fallen-icarus/cardano-loans/README.md

 :notebook: {X} refers to negotiable terms.

-With this feature is enabled, the calculation for the amount of collateral allowed to be reclaimed would need to be changed to:
+With compound interest enabled, the calculation for the amount of collateral allowed to be reclaimed would need to be changed to:
 ```
 ratioCollateralTaken <= ratioOutstandingBalanceRepaid
 ```

 ##### Simple Compounding Example
 Alice borrows 1000 ADA from Bob with a 5% compounding at slots 100,  200, and 300, where slot 300 is the last checkpoint (final expiry).
 Prior to slot 100, Alice can make payments as usual.
-Once slot 100 passes, Alice will be unable to make any more payments until she updates the datum to reflect the interest accrued on the outstanding balance.
+Once slot 100 passes, Alice will be unable to make any more payments until she updates the datum to reflect the interest (50 ADA) accrued on the outstanding balance.
 Once this is done, she can continue making payments until slot 200, where she must repeat the rollover process.
 As long as the datum is up to date, Alice can repay as much of the loan as she wants, including the entire outstanding balance (plus interest).
-Alternatively, she may choose to amortize her payments across the length of the loan, which in this example would come out to 367.21 ADA due at every checkpoint.

 #### Term Extensions/Renegotiations
 A borrower may renegotiate an active loan with their lender, without closing or defaulting on the loan.
 This may be to "refinance" the loan, to negotiate a loan term extension, or for whatever other reasons the two parties may agree upon.
 All such actions would be queryable by prospective lenders in the future, giving them further insight into the nature/creditworthiness of the borrower.

+#### Unbonded Repayments
+Currently, borrowers make loan repayments via a transaction that "locks" their payment in the Active UTxO, which can only be claimed by the lender once the loan expires.
+In future versions of Cardano-Loans, each repayment transaction will output repayments directly to the lender's pre-specified address.

+:notebook: This mechanic is generalizable to royalty payments, and will be expanded upon at a later time.

 #### Transferrable Credit/Debt
 Borrowers may "refinance" their debt by selling it to another lender in exchange for a new loan with more favorable conditions.
 Lenders may also sell their credit to a willing third party.
 The *ability* for either party to engage in such transfers may itself be negotiated in advance.